 Cons

 Mandatory survey process before customers can be supplied with a quote.
-Slight wait time for customer service, depending on the time of day.
+Some complaints about poor after-sales care.

 Best payment terms available: UPS Solar (deposit-free installation)

-Founded in 2019, UPS Solar also has the best customer service and has a high Trustpilot rating of 4.7.
+Founded in 2019, UPS Solar also has a high Trustpilot rating of 4.7.
 Positive reviews suggest good communication, friendly installers and a quick installation process.

 Pros

 Great customer service according to reviews.
+Frequent communication to keep you up to date with your installation.
 Aesthetically designed black solar panels that complement residential roofs.

 Cons